-With sisters Kim and Kendall heading to billionaire status, many may be wondering how Khloé Kardashian’s net worth compared to the rest of the Kardashian-Jenner family.
-Like her business-savvy siblings, the Good American co-founder has a lot going for her business-wise besides her role on Keeping Up With the Kardashians, which she’s starred on since the E! reality series premiered in 2007.
+Compared to sisters Kim and Kylie, Khloé Kardashian’s net worth is looking surprisingly impressive.
+Like her business-savvy siblings, the Good American co-founder has a lot going for her business-wise besides her role on Keeping Up With the Kardashians, which she starred on since the E! reality series premiered in 2007 until its finale in 2021.
 Needless to say, Khloé Kardashian’s net worth is doing very, very well these days.

 We’ll get to *exactly* how well she’s doing in a moment, but first, let’s talk more about Khloé.
-As KUWTK fans, Khloé is the youngest Kardashian sister next to middle sister Kim and eldest sister Kourtney.
+As KUWTK fans know, Khloé is the youngest Kardashian sister next to middle sister Kim and eldest sister Kourtney.
 She also has three younger siblings: brother Rob Kardashian and sisters Kendall and Kylie Jenner.
-Compared to the rest of the Kardashian-Jenner family, Khloé has been through it in terms of the news.
-In February 2019, she was involved in one of the most-talked about scandals to reach the Kardashian-Jenners when news broke that her boyfriend at the time, Tristan Thompson, had cheated on her with her younger sister Kylie’s best friend, Jordyn Woods.
-The whole drama was a doozy, but as of 2020, it seems like Tristan and Khloé have put the controversy behind them for their daughter, True Thompson, who was born on April 12, 2018.
+Compared to the rest of the Kardashian-Jenner family, Khloé has been through it in terms of tabloid scandals.
+In February 2019, she was involved in one of the most-talked-about scandals to reach the Kardashian-Jenners when news broke that her boyfriend at the time, Tristan Thompson, had cheated on her with her younger sister Kylie’s best friend, Jordyn Woods.
+After breaking up—and getting back together—Tristan and Khloé called it quits yet again when the NBA star admitted to cheating on the Good American founder again with former personal trainer Maralee Nichols, with whom he fathered a third child in December 2021.
+Tristan and Khloé, for their part, share daughter, True Thompson, who was born on April 12, 2018.

-While we’re sure that the scandal was hard on Khloé at the time, the Khloé-Tristan-Jordyn love triangle (if we can even call it that) did make for an excellent storyline on KUWTK, which we’re sure only boosted Khloé Kardashian’s net worth to what it is now.
-And while we may never know what Khloé and Tristan’s romantic situation is—are they dating? are they not?—we do know that the youngest Kardashian sister is worth a ton of money.
+While we’re sure that the scandal was hard on Khloé at the time, the Khloé and Tristan saga did make for an excellent storyline on KUWTK, and again on The Kardashians, which we’re sure only boosted Khloé Kardashian’s net worth to what it is now.
+And while we may never know where Khloé and Tristan stand now, we do know that the youngest Kardashian sister is worth a ton of money.
 And let’s be clear: KoKo is rich, with or without a man.
-For what we know about Khloé Kardashian’s net worth, keep reading.
+For what we know about Khloé Kardashian’s net worth, keep reading ahead.

-How much does Khloé Kardashian make on KUWTK?
+How much did Khloé Kardashian make from Keeping Up With the Kardashians?

 In 2017, Keeping Up With the Kardashians was renewed for five years with E! in a deal amounting to “below $100 million,” according to Variety, for the first three years.
 Still, there are some sources that report that KUWTK, which has been one of E!’s marquee Tv shows for more than a decade, is worth way, way more than that.
 (Which explains Khloé Kardashian’s net worth, which we’ll talk about later.)
 TMZ reported in 2007 that the KarJenners, in fact, signed a deal for them to receive $150 million in total for five seasons.
 This was a $100 million raise from the deal the family signed in 2015, which paid them $50 million for five seasons.
 TMZ also reports that the deal is structured in a way that the Kardashians can however much each family receives.
 Given that Kourtney, Khloé, Kim and Kris are executive producers on the show, it’s likely that they receive the most money.